 You are responsible for knowing any changes that are made by way of announcement, etc., concerning any rules and regulations in this handbook.
 All students are expected to participate in the morning activities which include a moment of silence and the Pledge of Allegiance.
-School announcements will be run during TALON time.
+School announcements will air during $4^{\rm th}$ Period.
 Important information is conveyed on a daily basis; therefore, there should be no talking during this time.
-Announcements must be signed by a faculty member and placed in the announcement folder.
+Announcements should be emailed to Steven McIntyre two days prior to the publishing of announcements.